shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

   <img src="https://shawenyao.github.io/R/output/milky_way/plot_4_galactic_center_unit.jpg" />
 </div>

-And as usual, we pull the trick of randomized assignment of color, size, transparency as well as the halo effect:
+And as usual, we pull the trick of randomized assignment of color, size, transparency in addition to the halo effect:

 ```r
 ggplot(sprial_arms, aes(x = x, y = y)) +